pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 fn func<T: Sized>(t: &T) {}
 ```

-2. Since there's an implicit `Sized` bound on all generic types, if we want to opt-out of this implicit bound we need to use the special _"relaxed bound"_ syntax `?Sized` which currently only exists for the `Sized` trait:
+2. Since there's an implicit `Sized` bound on all generic types, if we want to opt-out of this implicit bound, we need to use the special _"relaxed bound"_ syntax `?Sized`, which currently only exists for the `Sized` trait:

 ```rust
 // now T can be unsized